Skip to content

 else:

-return format_version_stdout(version)
+return format_version_stdout(result.stdout)

 Parameters: